Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 You can find unofficial coaches and mentors just by looking at your startup ecosphere, but you’ll want to go about it the right way.

-2. For each aspect, identify one person in your network (or slightly outside your network) who you feel is operating at the levels you want to reach.
+2. For each aspect, identify 1 person in your network (or slightly outside your network) who you feel is operating at the levels you want to reach.

 3. Come up with 5-7 questions you can ask each person.
-These questions are to be designed to help you uncover both how they think about the particular aspect of the business, and the specific actions they take.
+These questions should be geared to help you understand their thought processes and the specific actions they take.

 4. Reach out (or ask for introductions) to each of these people.
 Ask if they’d be willing to spend 30 minutes helping you with a research project you’re working on.

-5. After implementing the strategies you learn from the meeting, reach back out to them in 2-3 weeks, thanking them for their insights and sharing some of the positive results you’ve created.
+5. After implementing the strategies learned, reach out to them in 2-3 weeks, thanking them for their insights and sharing some positive results you’ve created.

 None of this matters if you fill up the time created by these three simple strategies with more Slack messages, emails, and ad-hoc meetings.